zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-templates.md

     - script: echo hello from post build
 ```

+Note, when an array is inserted into an array, the nested array is flattened.

+TODO: How to preserve the nested layer when it matters?
+A workaround would be for the template
+author to wrap the value in an extra array.
+And then we are down to scenarios where the template
+author does not know ahead of time what the object shape should look like - not a scenario today.
+We could always do three braces in that case, to indicate not to do the implicit transform.

 ## Example: Insert into a dictionary

 Although YAML has a syntax for inserting into a dictionary, we need to invent
 something because we are post-processing the file.

-In the example below, the `$$insertMapping` property indicates the value that follows
+In the example below, the `@@insert` property indicates the value that follows
 is expected to be a mapping, and should be inserted into the outer mapping.

 Template: